yusufmunircloud/GCP-Projects/README.md

 ## Getting Started

 To get started with any of the projects in this repository, refer to the project's README for prerequisites and installation instructions.
-You'll find everything you need to begin your GCP journey!!
+You'll find everything you need to begin your GCP journey!